-Irma could 'catastrophically devastate' Florida, governor warns
+Irma heads for Bahamas, leaving devastation in its wake

 Devastation to islands

-Irma also brought heavy rain and powerful winds to the low-lying Turks and Caicos Islands on Thursday.
-Residents were told to stay put.
+Irma brought heavy rain and powerful winds overnight to the low-lying Turks and Caicos Islands.

+Residents of the islands, a British overseas territory with a population of about 35,000, were told to stay put.

-"Fifteen roofs have come off and there's damage to part of the roof of the hospital," Gov. John Freeman told CNN's Anderson Cooper.
-He added there was "quite a bit of damage" in the capital island of Grand Turk.
+"Fifteen roofs have come off, and there's damage to part of the roof of the hospital," Gov. John Freeman told CNN on Thursday night.
+He said there was "quite a bit of damage" in the capital island of Grand Turk.

-The Turks and Caicos are a British overseas territory with about 35,000 people.
-Officials there are "working intensively on disaster preparedness and response ... (and) liaising with their counterparts in the Cayman Islands for assistance," UK Foreign and Commonwealth Office Minister Alan Duncan said Thursday.
+The UK Foreign Office said officials on the islands were working intensively on disaster preparedness and response.

 "Some of these Turks and Caicos (Islands) will be completely overwashed," CNN meteorologist Chad Myers said.

-The Bahamas, a nation of about 390,000, ordered evacuations for six southern islands -- Mayaguana, Inagua, Crooked Island, Acklins, Long Cay and Ragged Island.

-"This is the largest such evacuation in the history of the country," Prime Minister Hubert Minnis said.

 In Puerto Rico, about 56,680 customers were without water, with the island's northeast hit the hardest, according to Jesus Poupart of the emergency operations center.
-Emergency officials are still taking in reports to determine the extent of the damage.

 In the beachside area of Piñones near San Juan, Irma tore the roof off Cristian López's fried-food restaurant.
 He said he wouldn't be able to reopen the place for about five days.

-Note: CORRECTION: An earlier version of this story gave incorrect peak wind speeds for Hurricane Irma.
-At its strongest, sustained winds reached 185 mph.